 What is a DEATH DOULOS?

-A death doulos is a male-identifying deathcare specialist who serves as an advocate, companion, and resource for those faced with their mortality or those whose loved ones are embarking on their end of life journey.
+A death doulos is a male-identifying deathcare and end-of-life specialist who serves as an advocate, companion, and resource for those faced with their mortality or those whose loved ones are embarking on their end of life journey.

 The term “doula”, commonplace in the birth and deathcare worlds, traces its root to the Greek word doulē - the feminine form of doulos, meaning “slave” or devoted servant.
 It’s that same root, doulos, that I’ve chosen for my role as an end-of-life specialist.